Syncano/nodejs-codebox/README.md

 var Syncano = require("syncano");
 ```

-More info about the library is [here](https://github.com/Syncano/syncano-js-lib).
+More info about the library can be found [here](https://github.com/Syncano/syncano-js-lib).